 Detection of cell cycle by flow cytometry

-Cells were inoculated into 12-well plates at 3 × 105/well and exposed to 2 μM doxorubicin for 72 h.
-The cells were harvested by trypsinization, washed in cool PBS twice, and placed in 75% ethanol overnight at 4 °C. The cells were incubated in a solution with DNA-binding dye PI, RNase A (KeyGEN Biotech, Nanjing, China), for 30 min at 37 °C in the dark.
+Cells were inoculated into 12-well plates at 3 × 105/well, and exposed to 2 μM doxorubicin for 72 h.
+The cells were harvested by trypsinization, washed in cool PBS twice, and placed in 75% ethanol overnight at 4 °C. The cells were incubated in a solution with DNA-binding dye PI and RNase A (KeyGEN Biotech, Nanjing, China) for 30 min at 37 °C in the dark.
 Finally, red fluorescence from 488 mm laser-excited PI in every cell was analyzed by flow cytometry (Becton Dickinson, Franklin Lakes, NJ, United States).
 We used a peak fluorescence gate to discriminate the aggregates.
 The percentage of cells in G0/G1, S and G2/M phases was determined from DNA content histograms.

 Apoptosis flow cytometry assay

-After being exposed to 2 μM doxorubicin for 72 h, apoptosis was evaluated by flow cytometry using Annexin V-FITC/PI Kit (Hanbio, Shanghai, China).
+After being exposed to 2 μM doxorubicin for 72 h, apoptosis was evaluated by flow cytometry using an Annexin V-FITC/PI Kit (Hanbio, Shanghai, China).
 The cells cultured in 12-well dishes were trypsinized, washed in cool PBS twice and stained with PI-conjugated anti-Annexin V antibodies in darkness for 30 min at room temperature.
 Subsequently, they were analyzed by flow cytometry (Becton Dickinson) within 1 h.

 Western blotting

 After being exposed to 2 μM doxorubicin for 24 h, the cells were harvested and lysed in RIPA lysis buffer (Beyotime, Beijing, China) containing protease and phosphatase inhibitors.
 The protein concentrations were determined using BCA protein assays (Beyotime).
 From each sample, 30 µg was separated by SDS-PAGE, and transferred to polyvinylidene difluoride membranes.
 The membranes were blocked with 5% bovine serum albumin in TBS-T for 1 h and incubated with primary antibodies at 4°C overnight.
-Horseradish-peroxidase-conjugated IgG (Santa Cruz Biotechnology) was added and membranes were incubated at room temperature for 1 h.
+Horseradish-peroxidase-conjugated IgG (Santa Cruz Biotechnology) was added, and membranes were incubated at room temperature for 1 h.
 The immunoreactive bands were visualized with an ECL detection system.

 Statistical analysis

 All of the data are presented as mean ± SD.
 All of the in vitro experiments were performed at least three times.
 SPSS version 18.0 software was used to analyze the data.
-The differences between the two groups were analyzed using a t test.
-The differences among the groups were tested by one-way analysis of variance (ANOVA).
+The differences between the two groups were analyzed using a Student’s t-test.
+The differences among the groups were tested using a one-way analysis of variance (ANOVA).
 Multiple-comparison tests were applied only when a significant difference was determined by ANOVA.
 P < 0.05 was deemed to be statistically significant.

 RESULTS

-Identification of lentivirus vector
+Identification of lentiviral vector

-The results of PCR amplification of recombinant vector of miR-34a-5p were consistent with expectations.
+The results of PCR amplification of the recombinant vector of miR-34a-5p were consistent with expectations.
 The obtained recombinant lentiviral LV-hsa-mir-34a carrying miR-34a-5p was sequenced and confirmed that the miR-34a-5p nucleotide sequence was inserted correctly without base deletion or substitution.
-The expression of lentiviral marker gene GFP was observed under fluorescence microscopy (Figure 1).
+The expression of the lentiviral marker gene GFP was observed using fluorescence microscopy (Figure 1).

 LV-hsa-mir-34a transfection and transfection efficiency

 HepG2 cells were transfected with LV-hsa-mir-34a.
-Green fluorescence was observed under fluorescence microscopy 72 h after transfection.
+Green fluorescence was observed using fluorescence microscopy 72 h after transfection.
 The transfection efficiency reached 85%, and the cells were in good condition.
-Expression of miR-34a-5p was detected by RT-PCR in each group and the results showed that expression of miR-34a-5p was significantly increased after transfection (t = 17.53, P < 0.01) (Figure 2).
+Expression of miR-34a-5p was detected by RT-PCR in each group, and the results showed that expression of miR-34a-5p was significantly increased after transfection (t = 17.53, P < 0.01) (Figure 2).

 MTT assay

-MTT results showed that, the inhibitory effect of doxorubicin on HepG2 cells was significantly enhanced after LV-hsa-mir-34a transfection (t = 8.72, P < 0.01) (Figure 3).
+MTT results showed that the inhibitory effect of doxorubicin on HepG2 cells was significantly enhanced after LV-hsa-mir-34a transfection (t = 8.72, P < 0.01) (Figure 3).

 Cell cycle arrest